labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/run.md

 sidebar_position: 1
 ---

-# run: Run Cluster Images
+# Run: Execute Cluster Images

-The `sealos run` command in Sealos is a powerful and flexible tool that supports cluster initialization, application installation, executing multiple images, and creating single-node clusters.
-Below is a detailed explanation of the `sealos run` command and its parameters, along with some usage examples.
+The `run` command of Sealos is a powerful and flexible tool that supports cluster initialization, application installation, multi-image execution, single-node clusters, and more.
+Below is a detailed explanation and some usage examples of the `sealos run` command and its parameters.

 ## Command Overview